KatieWoe/bbcourts/WEEKLY_STATUS.md

 ![image](./Trello_Board/week10-27.png)

 Kathryn Woessner: Collaborated to finish the fourth checkpoint markdown file.
 This week I will focus on designing the SQL tables based on decissions made in the last two weeks.
+Jaekyeong Lee: Last week, the lab on JavaScript was quite time-consuming so could not work much on the group project.
+I started drafting the SQL design document to share with the teammates which I will continue working on for the next 2 weeks.